Twarner491/VonNiemannProbe/README.md

 ## Python Dependencies -

 Various Python dependencies are needed to run the VNPFinal.py script, but overall the installation is pretty lightweight.
-The only change that needs to be made locally is the path of Stockfish, which must be downlaoded from [here](https://stockfishchess.org/download/) prior to use.
-Any version of Stockfish, should work, but we have only test on the latest version (Version 15).
+The only change that needs to be made locally is the path of your stockfish .exe, which must be downlaoded from [here](https://stockfishchess.org/download/) prior to use.
+Any version of Stockfish should work, but we have only tested on the latest version (Version 15).
 <br/><br/>
 The outgoing COM port of the Bluetooth module must be updated, this can be found in device manager in all Windows 7+ machines.
-Install commands for all Python dependencies are below.
+Install commands for all Python dependencies are below, any release past Python 3.7 will work.

 ```python
 pip install re